How to Select an Elimination Period for Your Disability Insurance Policy

 The longer the elimination period on your policy, the less you will pay in premium.
 That doesn’t mean, however, that you should necessarily choose the longest elimination period available.
 Nor is electing the shortest period typically the best option.

 Shorter periods may cost more than they’re worth

 For most disability insurance policies, 30-day elimination periods are considerably more expensive than 60-day periods, which cost significantly more than 90-day periods.

-That’s because short-term disabilities lasting one to months are much more common than long-term disabilities.
-Therefore, a policyholder with a 30-day elimination period has a significantly higher chance of filing a benefit claim than one with a 90-day or longer waiting period.
+That’s because short-term disabilities lasting only a few months are much more common than long-term disabilities.
+Therefore, a policyholder with a 30-day elimination period has a significantly higher chance of filing a benefits claim than one with a 90-day or longer waiting period.
 To account for the higher risk, the insurer has to charge a higher premium.